Background pattern

 • If you have a history of pulmonary inflammation (interstitial lung disease/pneumonitis).

-• If you experience a new or sudden worsening of difficulty breathing, possibly with dry cough or fever that does not respond to antibiotic treatment.
-These may be symptoms of pulmonary inflammation (interstitial lung disease/pneumonitis) and may cause severe respiratory problems and interfere with normal breathing due to fluid accumulation in the lungs, which may lead to life-threatening conditions.
+• If you experience a new or sudden worsening of breathing difficulties, possibly with dry cough or fever that does not respond to antibiotic treatment.
+These may be symptoms of pulmonary inflammation (interstitial lung disease/pneumonitis) and may cause serious respiratory problems and interfere with normal breathing due to fluid accumulation in the lungs, which can lead to life-threatening conditions.

 Use of Rifaldin with other medications

-Rifampicine increases the elimination of many medications from the body, which may result in a decrease in their activity.
-Among these medications are:
+Rifampicin increases the elimination of many medications from the body, which may result in a decrease in their activity.
+These medications include:

 • medications for the treatment of epilepsy: phenytoin, phenobarbital

-• medications to treat the heart when it beats irregularly (arrhythmias): disopyramide, mexiletine, quinidine, propafenone, tocainide
+• medications for the treatment of heart arrhythmias: disopyramide, mexiletine, quinidine, propafenone, tocainide

-• medications for other heart problems: beta-blockers and losartan (for the treatment of high blood pressure), medications called calcium channel blockers such as diltiazem, nifedipine or verapamil, cardiac glycosides such as digoxin (for the treatment of heart failure)
+• medications for other heart problems: beta-blockers and losartan (for high blood pressure), calcium channel blockers such as diltiazem, nifedipine, or verapamil, cardiac glycosides such as digoxin (for heart failure)

-• medications for the treatment of blood clotting disorders: warfarin
+medications for the treatment of blood coagulation disorders: warfarin

 • medications for the treatment of mental disorders: haloperidol